cirosantilli/linux-cheat/posix.md

 - `PWD`
 - `TMPDIR`
 - `COLUMNS` and `LINES`: current width of terminal
 - `SHELL`:               this is *not* the current shell!
 It contains the path of the default shell.
 - `TERM`:                analogous to shell

+The following variables determine the locale applications should use:

+- `LC_CTYPE`:    Character classification and case conversion.
+- `LC_COLLATE`:  Collation order.
+- `LC_MONETARY`: Monetary formatting.
+- `LC_NUMERIC`:  Numeric, non-monetary formatting.
+- `LC_TIME`:     Date and time formats.
+- `LC_MESSAGES`: Formats of informative and diagnostic messages and interactive responses.

+They are defined at: <http://pubs.opengroup.org/onlinepubs/009695399/basedefs/xbd_chap07.html>
+POSIX also offers interfaces to modify those variables.
+The exact location where they are implemented is not specified.
+E.g., on Ubuntu 14.04, they are stored under `/etc/default/locale`.

 The following variables don't have fixed purposes, but POSIX says that they must be used with caution: